zacbraddy/Vimspirational/README.md

 sudo ln -s /opt/kubectx/completion/kubectx.zsh ~/.oh-my-zsh/completions/_kubectx
 sudo ln -s /opt/kubectx/completion/kubens.zsh ~/.oh-my-zsh/completions/_kubens
 ```
 1. Put the `_vimrc` file in the `$HOME` directory and change the `g:pathToVimRc` so that it points to the `mydotfiles.vim` in the folder where you pulled this repo down.
-Also change the other
+Also change the other Does `grecent` which uses grecent to switch branches for me
 1. Install [vim-plug](https://github.com/junegunn/vim-plug#installation) by opening up vim the dot files will automatically download vim-plug and install all the plugins, you'll have a few error messages to hit enter through but after that, close down
 1. Add my little git alias scripts to your global git config. `edit-unmerged` opens all unmerged changes in vim, helpful for when you have merge conflicts and you want to open them all to edit them. `add-unmerged` adds all the unmerged files to the staged changes for after you've done the merge. `prune-branches` deletes all local branches that no longer have a remote on the server. `prune-branches-force` does the same thing but deletes the branch even if it has unpushed changes, be careful with that second one!
 1. Install npm packages globally with `npm i flow prettier cowsay lolcatjs grecent -g`
+1. Install tmuxinator with `gem install tmuxinator` and then symlink the koodoo-service project with `ln -S ~/.config/tmuxinator/koodoo-service.yml ~/Projects/Vimspirational/koodoo-service.yml`

 ## Plugins I'm using